 World Social Work Day aims not just to showcase the achievements of social work and increase its visibility, but also to highlight its synergies with social development: shared commitments to social justice, inclusive development and human rights.
 This shared vision is set out in the Global Agenda for Social Work and Social Development

 which aims to promote social and economic equality, the dignity and worth of people, environmental and community sustainability, and the importance of human relationships.

 Social Work and Youth.
 Towards Inclusive Sustainable Development

-This year, the international theme of World Social Work Day is “Promoting Community and Environmental Sustainability” which the Geneva event will address under the banner of “Social Work and Youth.
+This year, the international theme of World Social Work Day was “Promoting Community and Environmental Sustainability” which the Geneva event addressed under the banner of “Social Work and Youth.
 Towards Inclusive Sustainable Development”.
-This year’s celebration will be a 2-day event at which expert speakers will come together with participants in interactive workshops to debate how to leverage the values and tools of social work to enable young people to thrive and contribute to building equitable, inclusive and sustainable communities at the local, national and global levels.
+During this year’s celebration, a 2-day event at UNOG, expert speakers came together with participants in interactive workshops to debate how to leverage the values and tools of social work to enable young people to thrive and contribute to building equitable, inclusive and sustainable communities at the local, national and global levels.

 See the Concept Note for more details.
 Download the Full Programme.
 Watch the presentations.

 A Radical Sustainability Perspective on the Challenge of Youth Inclusion Faced by Social Work